Floor, ceiling and the space between: Abstract

 \section{Abstract}

-Inspired by a question posed in \cite{XX}, we investigate the precise ranges of functions dependent on a real parameter and defined via the floor of a real number.
-Our findings reveal that determining these ranges necessitates non-trivial tools, including the Kronecker approximation theorem.
-Our results emphasize the deep distinctions among irrational parameters and contrast the behavior of sub-unitary and supra-unitary rational parameters.
-We also propose several conjectures related to irrational numbers and supra-unitary rational ones, supported by extensive computations using Wolfram Mathematica.
+Motivated by a question on the ranges of the commutators of dilated floor functions in \cite{LMR2016}, together with a related problem in \cite{XX}, we investigate the precise ranges of certain generalized polynomials dependent on a real parameter.
+Our analysis requires non-trivial tools, including Kronecker's approximation theorem.
+The results highlight sharp distinctions between irrational parameters and sub-unitary and supra-unitary rational parameters.
+We also propose several conjectures for the irrational and supra-unitary rational cases, supported by extensive computations in Wolfram Mathematica.

 \subjclass[2020]{Primary 11A99, 11J54; Secondary 26A09, 26D07}

 \keywords{mod operator, B\'{e}zout's identity, Kronecker's approximation theorem}